 Ask several to share orally about how they intend to use it at home.
 This may help others, who haven’t come to that place yet.

 Encourage each of the men to preach a message on it in their home churches.

 Special adaptations for unique groups

+Perhaps you will find some new funeral thoughts here to use later on

 Supplemental materials – MP5-6SM